 Again, don't worry about what it looks like—we'll make it look more polished and complete through the process.

-Moving onward, take your Step 3 lettering and begin tracing on top of it to correct any mistakes you have made.
+Moving on, take your Step 3 lettering and begin tracing on top of it to correct any mistakes you've made.
 This time, I'm fixing the angles, slope, connecting points, and stroke endings to be flatter and more drastic.

-I believe we're nearing the point where we can continue further with pencil.
-Trace and retrace your brush-lettering until you're happy with where it's heading.
+I believe we're nearing the point where we can continue with pencil.
+Trace and retrace your brush lettering until you're happy with where it's heading.
 If the composition, spacing, color, etc., are looking good, let's begin redrawing with pencil!

 We're almost there!
 Keep on redrawing.
 It'll be worth the patience and persistence, I promise!

 This is it!
 Begin to redraw your lettering more precisely and cleanly because you're coming in for the home stretch.